 Contacting the AAO

-The Administrative Appeals Office (AAO) strives to provide outstanding service and welcomes communication by fax and mail (regular and express service).
+The Administrative Appeals Office (AAO) welcomes status inquiries by fax and mail (regular and express service).

 Fax: (240) 721-3405

 5900 Capital Gateway Drive, MS 2090

 1. Do not mail new appeals or motions directly to the AAO at the mailing address above.
 The AAO does not have the capacity to receive fees.
 This address is for briefs and other correspondence related to existing matters.
 You must file appeals and motions as explained in the Form I-290B instructions.
 The instructions include the latest information on filing locations and other requirements.

 2. For inquiries about the status of a specific case:

 - The AAO will communicate with applicants and petitioners, or their attorneys or accredited representatives.
 We are unable to respond to case-specific inquiries from beneficiaries of an application or petition, or their attorneys or accredited representatives.
 This is because beneficiaries are not a recognized party to a proceeding.

 - Appeals first undergo an initial review at the field office that issued the negative decision.
 If that office does not take favorable action on the appeal, it will forward the appeal to the AAO and send you a Notice of Transfer to the AAO.
 The initial field review should be completed within 45 days.
 We are unable to provide case status information on appeals awaiting the initial field review.

 - You may contact the USCIS Contact Center at (800) 375-5283 (the TTY number is (800) 767-1833) or the originating field office to inquire about a case if USCIS has not sent any of the following within 75 days of your filing an appeal:

 - a Notice of Transfer to AAO; or